Student scholarship Program

 Sponsored College and University students originating from the Bondo area meeting at the University of Nairobi in 2016

-The CPG’s student scholarship program, which began with 15 secondary school students in 2006, is flourishing and continues to be one of the most efficient educational scholarship programs in existence in the developing world.
+The CPG’s student scholarship program, which began with 15 Kenyan secondary school students in 2006, is flourishing in 2025, and continues to be one of the most efficient educational scholarship programs in existence in the developing world.

-As of June 2021 a total of 253 young Kenyans have been offered student scholarships by CPG.
-From this total, 166 students, who were presented with scholarships in the past, are no longer being sponsored.
+By the time we reach September, 2025, a total of 315 young Kenyans will have been offered student scholarships by CPG.
+From this total, 225 students who were presented with scholarships in the past are no longer being sponsored.

-CPG is very fortunate to have a connection with the Kitchener Rotary Cub.
-A few years ago a retired professor from Laurier University, Dr. Audrey Wipper, left a large financial endowment to be managed by the Kitchener Rotary Club, and used to support young women in developing countries to further their education at post-secondary schools in their country.
+CPG is very fortunate to have a connection with the Kitchener Rotary Club.
+In 2008 a retired professor from Laurier University, Dr. Audrey Wipper, left a large financial endowment to be managed by the Kitchener Rotary Club, and used to support young women in developing countries to further their education at post-secondary schools in their country.
 As a result, the Rotary African Women’s Education Fund (R.A.W.E.F.) was set up, and we at CPG have benefitted as a result.
 Financial support from the R.A.W.E.F. has allowed us to offer scholarships to many talented, financial needy, female students, graduating from various secondary schools in the Bondo region to attend universities throughout Kenya.
 These are young women who were not supported by C.P.G. while in secondary school.
-Since 2009 a total of 44 young women have been presented with R.A.W.E.F. scholarships.
-By the end of 2021 a total of 20 of these students will have graduated from various Kenyan universities with degrees in finance, medicine, law, education etc. The remaining 24 young women will, during the 2021-2022 academic year, be actively attending university with 6 each in years 1,2,3 and 4.
+Since 2009 a total of 68 young women have been presented with R.A.W.E.F. scholarships.
+By the end of 2025 a total of 44 of these students will have graduated from various Kenyan universities with degrees in finance, medicine, law, education etc. The remaining 24 young women will, during the 2025-2026 academic year, be actively attending university with 6 each in years 1,2,3 and 4.

 How are Students Accepted for the Program?

 The vast majority of our graduates are eventually finding employment as a result of their post-secondary education.
 It may begin as an internship, then a contract position, and finally a full-time position.
-It is a testament to the program, our generous sponsors but most of all to the students for their hard work, perseverance and discipline.
-Congratulations!
+It is a testament to the program, our generous student sponsors and donors, but most of all to the students for their hard work, perseverance, and discipline.
+Congratulations to all our amazing Kenyan students!